Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 When jobs are all done, we recommend to use session.close() to close the session.
 This allows the scheduler to run the next job without waiting for the session timeout. (therefore making it easy for everyone).
 You cannot submit more jobs to a closed session.

-       Note:  A session should only be closed when all session jobs FINISHES, not just when one is done submitting.
+       .. warning::  A session should only be closed when all session jobs FINISHES, not just when one is done submitting.
 Otherwise jobs will be converted to fairshare and likely time out.

+       Note: Since data from the first session job is cached and used by subsequent jobs, if the first job is cancelled, subsequent session jobs will all fail.

 .. code-block:: python